Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Impact Eye Function

-One study has looked at the impact on the cornea and found positive results in test subjects [1].
-There is also some evidence that it may help prevent cataracts and that it improves the light sensitivity of the retina.
+One study from the National Library of Medicine has looked at the impact on the cornea and found positive results in test subjects [1].
+Evidence suggests it may help prevent cataracts and improve the retina's light sensitivity.

 Prevent Heart Disease

-This is another health benefit of riboflavin, and one study looked at the impact it has on blood pressure [2].
-The results so far indicate that it could improve hypertension and may provide an overall boost for the cardiovascular system.
+This is another health benefit of riboflavin, and one study examined its impact on blood pressure [2].
+The results indicate that it could improve hypertension and boost the overall cardiovascular system.

 Supports Nervous System